LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 because some type annotations may be missing.
 Section 3 illustrates exactly this scenario by example.
-In contrast to Natural and Transient, types in Erasure do not result in run time checks so the only way to detect type-level errors that the type checker couldn't find is the built-in checks of the language's primitives.
+In contrast to Natural and Transient, types in Erasure do not result in run time checks so the only way to detect type-level errors that the type checker could not find is the built-in checks of the language's primitives.